 The unit was named after one of Queen Victoria’s granddaughters.
 Her father was governor general of Canada, the representative of the British monarch, for five years during the 1910s.

 The majority of the 1,098 men who served in the battalion had previous military experience, having fought in the Boer War and/or with the British Army.

 The battalion entered the trenches in January 1915, having trained separately from the rest of the CEF.
-The battalion was trained by Lt.
-Col. Francis Farquhar, the military secretary to the governor general and a veteran.
+Lt.
+Col. Francis Farquhar, the military secretary to the governor general and a veteran, trained the battalion.